 If you have an urgent problem that needs to be seen on the same day we can offer you an urgent appointment with a GP.
 In these circumstances it is not possible to specify a particular clinician.

 An urgent same day appointment is only for your most urgent medical need and it is not possible to discuss routine matters during an urgent same day appointment.
-These can wait for a routine appointment.
-When booking an urgent same day appointment you may be asked to provide a brief explanation of your symptoms.
+When booking an urgent same day appointment you will be asked to provide a brief explanation of your symptoms.
 This is to ensure that the On-Call clinician can identify if there are patients with potentially critical conditions waiting to be seen.